Cork-Software-Crafters/angular-berlin-clock/README.md

 # Berlin Clock Kata

+This kata is designed to practice Test-Driven Development (TDD) by driving the clock’s behavior entirely through tests.
+For simplicity a static html layout and style is already in place.

 The Berlin Clock (Mengenlehreclock or Berlin Uhr) is a clock that tells the time using a series of illuminated coloured blocks, as you can see in the picture for this project.

 The top lamp blinks to show seconds- it is illuminated on even seconds and off on odd seconds.